Last updated 15 February 2019

 When a magistrate makes a special hardship order, it must last for the period the applicant would otherwise have their licence suspended.
 It must include a number of conditions restricting the use of the licence, and these are identical to the restrictions required for a replacement licence.
 Also, the court is given discretion to impose various other restrictions (reg 112 Licensing Regulation).
 Also, the applicant can apply to vary the order if it later becomes unworkable (regs 115–118 Licensing Regulation).

-Driving otherwise than in accordance with the conditions of a special hardship order is an offence punishable by a fine of up to $2200, and conviction results in automatic disqualification from any driving for any remaining period for which the special hardship order would have been in force, together with an additional three-month period (reg 119 Licensing Regulation).
+Driving otherwise than in accordance with the conditions of a special hardship order is an offence punishable by a fine of up to 20 penalty units ($2611), and conviction results in automatic disqualification from any driving for any remaining period for which the special hardship order would have been in force, together with an additional three-month period (reg 119 Licensing Regulation).

 While subject to a special hardship order, a person has special rules applying to the allocation of demerit points.
 Generally, if four or more points are allocated in a one-year period, then the licence (and special hardship order) is suspended for twice the original period of the order.
 This is reduced to two demerit points if the order was made following: